 Refused asylum seekers

-Registration with primary care in England, Wales and Scotland applies to refused asylum seekers as for any other patient regardless of immigration status.
+Refused asylum seekers can be registered with a GP and receive free primary care services in England, Wales and Scotland, as can any other patient regardless of immigration status.

 In Scotland and Wales, asylum seekers and refused asylum seekers are entitled to free secondary health care on the same terms as any other ordinary resident.

 In England, refused asylum seekers are only entitled to free secondary health care if they receive: